skrub-data/skrub/skrub/_docs/guides/column_operations/advanced_columnwise_operations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are situations in which information in a column may be encoded according
-to a specific system, and it may be beneficial to write a transformer that automatically
+to a specific set of rules, and it may be beneficial to write a transformer that
-converts columns that satisfy the format into separate columns for further processing.
+makes use of those rules to convert the starting column into separate features.

-The |SingleColumnTranformer| can be used to define such a transformer, providing
+The |SingleColumnTransformer| can be used to define such a transformer, providing
 additional features to simplify its inclusion in a pipeline and the rejection of
 columns that cannot be handled by the transformer.

-We can use the code used to identify municipalities in France
+For example, consider a situation where we want to identify municipalities in France
+based on their "COG"
-(`COG, Code officiel géographique <https://en.wikipedia.org/wiki/INSEE_code#Geographical_codes>`_)
+(`Code officiel géographique <https://en.wikipedia.org/wiki/INSEE_code#Geographical_codes>`_).
-as an example of this problem.
 The COG is a 5-digit number with the format XXYYY,
 where the XX digits report the number of the department, and the YYY contain the
 code of the municipality.